Skip to main content

 Image 1 has a beige background and logo.
 Image 2 has a gray background and different logo.
 Image 3 has a blue background and white logo.

-If you have selected Apply to all and it has caused some of your edits to be lost, it is usually because:
+If you have selected Apply to all and it has caused some of your edits to be lost, it is usually because you did all of the following:

-To learn about why this happens, scroll up and read the "Apply to all when editing a sequence of images" section.
+To learn about why this happens, scroll up and read the Using "Apply to all" when editing a sequence of images section.

 If you didn't use the Next feature and have lost changes while editing a batch, contact support for assistance.